AlexandrPonomarenko/ng-js-sirv-viewer/projects/sirv-media-viewer/README.md

 ```
 ## register as plugin
 ```
-import { SirvMediaViewerModule } from 'sirv-media-viewer';
+import { SirvMediaViewerModule } from 'ng-sirv-media-viewer';

 @NgModule({
     declarations: [ ... ],